1. Purpose of policy

 13.1 Marketing and External Engagement manages all corporate social media platforms and the curation and moderation of content for these channels on behalf of the University.

-13.4 Staff and students on social media platforms are expected to conduct themselves in accordance with the University’s Staff Code of Conduct – Governing Policy and/or the Student Conduct – Governing Policy and with reference to the USC Student Charter and other relevant policies and procedures.
+13.6 Staff and students on social media platforms are expected to conduct themselves in accordance with the University’s Social Media - Managerial Policy, the Staff Code of Conduct - Governing Policy and/or the Student Conduct - Governing Policy and with reference to the USC Student Charter and other relevant policies and procedures.

-14.1 Marketing and External Engagement coordinates production of all official USC promotional materials.
+14.1 Marketing and External Engagement coordinates production of all official USC merchandise and promotional materials.

 15. Major events and corporate functions